Monday, January 9, 2012

 Photo by Scott Hilliard, Waist Gunner "Dinky Duck" 706th Bomb Squadron

 It is known that Sgt.
-Scott Hilliard's plane, B-24, Dinky Duck, serial no. 41-29142, survived the war, and that the 706th and the 707th Bombardment Squadrons completed 60 missions without a loss.
+Scott Hilliard's plane, B-24, Dinky Duck, serial no. 41-29142 survived the war, and the 706th and the 707th Bombardment Squadrons completed 60 missions without a loss.

 More information about the 446th Bombardment Group can be found at the Norfolk & Suffolk Aviation Museum website: http://www.aviationmuseum.net/ and at the 446th Bomb Group website: http://www.446bg.com/